ibm-watson-data-lab/fieldwork/README.md

       services:
       - cloudant-fieldwork-db
   ```
-  The host you use will determinate your application url initially, e.g. `<application-host>.mybluemix.net`.
+  The host you use determines your application url initially, e.g. `<application-host>.mybluemix.net`.

-1. Connect to Bluemix in the command line tool and follow the prompts to log in.
+1. Connect to Bluemix in your command-line tool and follow the prompts to log in.

   ```
   $ cf api https://api.ng.bluemix.net